Google Cast: Release and distribution

 When the first-generation Chromecast was released, four Google Cast-compatible apps were available: YouTube and Netflix were supported as Android, iOS, and Chrome web apps; Google Play Music and Google Play Movies & TV were also supported, but originally only as Android apps.
 Additional apps supporting casting would require access to the Google Cast software development kit (SDK).
 The SDK was first released as a preview version on July 24, 2013.
 Google advised interested developers to use the SDK to create and test apps, but not distribute them.
 While that admonition remained in force, Google Cast-enabled applications for Hulu Plus and Pandora Radio were released in October 2013, and HBO GO in November.
 Google invited developers to a two-day hackathon on December 7 at Googleplex, its Mountain View headquarters, offering the opportunity to test drive the SDK's "upcoming release".
 The session attracted 40 developers from 30 companies and was followed by 10 additional apps, including Plex, Avia, and Realplayer Cloud.

 Google opened the SDK to all developers on February 3, 2014.
 In its introductory documentation and video presentation, Google said the SDK worked with both Chromecast devices and other unnamed "cast receiver devices".
 Chromecast product manager Rish Chandra said that Google used the intervening time to improve the SDK's reliability and accommodate those developers who sought a quick and easy way to cast a photo to a television without a lot of coding.
 Google also made the SDK a part of the Google Play Services framework, thereby giving users access to new apps without having to update Android itself.
 Over time, many more applications have been updated to support Google Cast.
 At Google I/O 2014, the company announced that 6,000 registered developers were working on 10,000 Google Cast–ready apps; by the following year's conference, the number of compatible apps had doubled.
-Google's official list of compatible apps and platforms is available on the Chromecast website.
 Google has published case studies documenting Google Cast integration by Comedy Central, Just Dance Now, Haystack News and Fitnet.